KazumeNishidate/tube/README.md

   The 'swcnt' directory contains the carbon nanotube maker, while the 'swbnnt' contains the h-BN nanotube maker.

   Type 'make' and run the code with the `./mktb` command in these directories.
+If you encounter a 'multiple definition error' during the GCC compilation, you can avoid it by adding the option '-z muldefs' in the Makefile.

   The setup.c file defines the Chiral index (n,m)=(10,4).